pmfien99/webpack-learning/README.md

 It is worth noting that Webpack is used in modern front end frameworks like React and Vue to accomplish the above tasks.

 # Entry and Entry Points
+This tells webpack where to look when starting to build the bundle (and dependency graphs).